SupriyaY/events_app/README.md

 * Matching people to events - currently just viewing the objects.
 * Full CRUD on both models(People and Events), add more models and make this a fully functioning planning app!
 * Use HTTParty and find a fun third-party API to make the application more dynamic and usable.
-* [CSV: rake tasks ](https://gist.github.com/arjunvenkat/1115bc41bf395a162084) - I used this as a resource to create the seeds file through rake tasks.
 * Materialize UI for user interface